 What’s more, remember that an effective internal communication strategy should be constantly evolving.
 Regularly review your strategy and make updates as new ways of working and employee behaviors develop.

 Step 6: Devise key messages

 Write down in one or two sentences the core message that makes the essence of your communication plan clear.
-Messages should be based on your goals; a good core message is straightforward, sincere, and inspiring.
+These messages should be based on your goals; a good core message is straightforward, sincere, and inspiring.

-Tip: key messages are often better remembered by people if you make them visually appealing.
+Tip: Key messages are often more easily remembered by people if you make them visually appealing.
 Repeat them often and communicate them through different media.

 Step 7: Choose the right communication tools and channels

 In this step, determine which internal communication tools and channels you will use and how you will use them.
 Take a good look at your objectives and target groups from the previous steps: not every channel is relevant to every objective or target group.